clayne/FROST-Fast/README.md

 **Why is the NPCs Travel mod disabled by default?**

-It requires too many steps for a first-time player to configure properly.
-It is a good and immersive mod for FROST though, so I am keeping it in the modlist for players who want a little more.
+It requires a lot of steps for a first-time player to configure properly.
+With that said, it is a good and immersive mod for FROST.
+As such, I am keeping it in the modlist for players who want a little more.

 **Why is the R88 Simple Sorter mod disabled by default?**